commotum/QuatNet/README.md

 - Built with CUDA for Nvidia GPUs.

 ## Contact
-For questions or ideas, open an issue or reach out to @commotum on X.
+For questions or ideas, open an issue or reach out to @commotum on X